Yerköy, Nusaybin

-Yerköy (Binerdkê; Beţ ‘Andarkī) (Note: Alternatively spelt as Ban'ardakī.) is a village in the municipality and district of Nusaybin, Mardin Province in Turkey.
-The village is populated by Kurds of the Bêcirmanî tribe and had a population of 272 in 2021.
+Yerköy (Binerdkê; Beţ ‘Andarkī) (Note: Alternatively spelt as Ban'ardakī.) is a neighbourhood in the municipality and district of Nusaybin, Mardin Province in Turkey.
+It is populated by Kurds of the Bêcirmanî tribe and had a population of 272 in 2021.

 History

 Beţ ‘Andarkī (today called Yerköy) was historically inhabited by Syriac Orthodox Christians.
-In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had thirteen households, who paid thirty-six dues, and had one priest without a church.
+In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had 13 households, who paid 36 dues, and had one priest without a church.